Kent County Cricket Club in 1909: Background

 After decades of underachievement, Kent won their first County Championship in 1906, with "the best county side of the year" which "showed the most brilliant form".
-The re-emergence of strong Kent sides was based on the development of a mix of "gifted" amateurs playing alongside an increasingly strong core of professionals, most of whom were a product of the club's Tonbridge Nursery - its player development centre based at the Angel Ground at Tonbridge.
+The re-emergence of strong Kent sides was based on the development of a mix of "gifted" amateurs playing alongside an increasingly strong core of professionals, most of whom were a product of the club's Tonbridge Nursery – its player development centre based at the Angel Ground at Tonbridge.
 By 1906 professionals were making around 60% of all appearances for Kent, a figure which had increased markedly since the establishment of the Nursery in 1897 and provided a much firmer foundation for the side to achieve success on the field.

 After the success of 1906, Kent finished eighth in the County Championship in 1907 and second in 1908, winning more games than the champions Yorkshire but losing three compared to Yorkshire's unbeaten season.
 C. H. B. Marsham, who had captained the side in 1906, gave up the captaincy at the end of 1908 and Ted Dillon was appointed to lead the side.

 1909 season

-Kent started the season with a match against the MCC at Lord's which they won by 97 runs before the County Championship got under way with six away matches.
-The series of games saw four wins and two draws, with the first three matches of the season won by an innings in each case.
+Kent started the season with a match against the MCC at Lord's, which they won by 97 runs before the County Championship got under way with six away matches.
+The series of games saw four wins and two draws, with the first three all won by an innings.
 A match against Oxford University divided this series of Championship matches and was also won by the margin of an innings.

 A draw against Essex in Kent's first home match of the season in June at Catford was followed by two losses to Worcestershire and Lancashire, both matches taking place at Tonbridge.
 These were to be the only two losses of the Championship season as Kent went unbeaten for the remainder of the season.

 Seven wins and a draw from the middle of June to the end of July saw Kent in a commanding position in the Championship.
 These included an innings victory against Gloucestershire at Catford which saw Kent score 593, the second highest total in the Championship in 1909.
 They were to continue their good form in August, winning their first two matches of the month during Canterbury Cricket Week and going on to draw three and win three of the remaining Championship matches, including a rain affected draw against third placed Yorkshire at Dover.
-A match against the touring Australian side at Canterbury in the middle of the month was also a rain affected draw.
+A match against the touring Australian side at Canterbury in the middle of the month was also a rain-affected draw.

-A draw, despite being asked to follow-on in a rain shortened match, in the Champion County match in September at The Oval completed the season.
+A draw, despite being asked to follow-on in a rain-shortened match, in the Champion County match in September at The Oval completed the season.